djbrieck/brieckspro/content/posts/first-miracle-giving-credit-due/index.md

 In the past I relegated prayer to something done once a day at bedtime.
 Saying to myself or out loud the [Matthew 6:5-13 - Lord's model Prayer](https://www.biblegateway.com/passage/?search=Matthew%206%3A5-13&version=NKJV).
 Here is the version below that I have memorized.

     Our father who art in heaven
-    hallowed be thy name.
+    hallowed be thy name,
     thy kingdom come,
     thy will be done on earth as its done in heaven.
     Give us this day or daily bread.
     Foregive us our trespassors, as we forgive those who trespass against us.
-    LEad us not into temptation, but deliver us from evil.
+    Lead us not into temptation, but deliver us from evil.
     For thine is the kingdom, the power. and the glory forever.
     Amen.

+## Pray your heart out without limits, God is limitless.

-Now I provide God the more exact words of the problems I am facing.
+Now I provide God the more exact words of the problems I am facing too.
+As I struggle I work to pray.
 And following the model to fill in the rest.
 But there is real value in talking things out with God, and being open to receive influence back and taking the opportunity to allow yourself that space and time.
 This may be a potential origin of the scarceness of praying to God.
 But with the limitless potential of God why should we severally limit our time and important communications.
 So to me this means talk about the most important things and don't act like your putting an entertainment show suitable for a large audience.

 Just the same you need to pray and keep that faith in God no matter how you do it, doing it is the important part.
-Don't let any limits discourage you.
+Don't let any limits discourage you, God is much more than just one person don't treat him as a limited resources when it comes to your need for god and his guidance to help make sure your on the right path that he wants you to be on.

 [Matthew 7:7 “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.](https://www.biblegateway.com/passage/?search=Matthew%207%3A7&version=NKJV)